vincentfer/NoXss/README.md

 # NoXss
-NoXss is a xss scanner, include reflected xss and dom-based xss(used browser).
-It can scan a single url or many urls from text file, it also support to scan traffic from burpsuite.
+NoXss is a xss scanner, include reflected xss and dom-based xss.It can scan a single url or many urls from text file,also support to scan traffic from burpsuite.It has found some xss vulnerability in Bug Bounty program.
 # Features
-+ Multithreaded
++ Multi-thread
 + Async request(use gevent)
 + Support Dom-based xss(use browser)
 + Support reflected xss